deleonlevin/qa-test-deleonlevin-jiffy/README.md

 #### Areas for improvement
 There are products which has other variations like for Shirts having 'Size' / 'Color'  and others having 'Dimensions' as a product variation.
 I have created scripts to also save these data per product and flow and the assertions are ready for these deep comparisons.
 However due to time constraints I decided not to include tests dedicated to product variations anymore (except Quantity, but might not be necessarily a variation per se).

-You can see these comparisons in the report when you run it under the
 ### Assumptions

 1. **Guest Checkout Only**